Zhangeldi123/Tandau/README.md

 - User Registration with password confirmation
 - User Login with email and password
 2. Question Retrieval
-- Retrieve a specific question from the database
+- Retrieve a specific question with its multiple choice options from the database
-- Retrive a list of questions from the database
+- Retrieve a list of questions with every question multiple choice options from the database
-3. Anwser Submission
+3. Answer Submission
 - Submit an answer to a question
 - Validate the answer and check the result
 4. User Submission History
-- Retrieve a list of user submission history, attempt number, accuracy (score) and time taken
+- Retrieve a list of user submission history

 ## Prerequisites
 - Python 3.8